 ASTR-211 Planetary & Stellar Astronomy

 This course is an introduction to modern astronomy and astrophysics for students with some science and mathematics preparation.
 The first portion of the course includes a study of the planets and other objects in the solar system, including their physical processes and development and the formation of the solar system as a whole.
 The second portion of the course emphasizes the physical structure of stars, their origin and development, and their end results (white dwarfs, neutron stars, black holes).
-Students may take both Astronomy 211 and 212, but one is not a prerequisite for the other.
+Students may take both Astronomy 211 and 212, but one is not a pre-requisite for the other.
 Laboratory.
-Prerequisites: one course in college calculus (such as Mathematics 132, 161 or 171) and one course in high school or college physics, or permission of the instructor.
+Prerequisites: one course in college calculus (such as Mathematics 132, 170 or 171) and one course in high school or college physics, or permission of the instructor.